 Mentoring is a fundamental key in helping others see real life transformation.
 I think most of our local leaders recognize this need for the youth in our community.
 It is fascinating to me that Jesus chose to use this model to found and build his church.
-But I have discoverdiscipleshiptitleed that even among Christians, there seems to be confusion regarding what this is all about.
+But I have discovered that even among Christians, there seems to be confusion regarding what this is all about.
 Because Jesus personally mentored his disciples, he is therefore, from my perspective, our perfect tutor in how to do this.
 The New Testament is full of examples and even has actual instruction regarding specifics in carrying this out.
 But I have witnessed failure numerous times due to misunderstandings, false expectations and preconceptions that prove to be disastrous.
 So, at the risk of sounding redundant, I would like to put forward a thesis that reflects the simplicity of this blueprint for the Christian wanting to apply this principle: Biblical discipleship is done in a biblical way based on the precepts of Jesus and the lessons learned in the Bible.

 With you and I positioning ourselves within the framework of the Scriptural ideal modeled by Jesus, we now have the motivation to dig deeper and observe our teacher more carefully.
 It seems the question a student of the Bible should be asking about now is: How did Jesus model discipleship?
 Resolving this, we can better understand what he meant when Jesus told us, “Go and make disciples.”